open-cogsci/osdoc/content/getting-started/02-getting-opensesame.md

 Windows XP / Vista / 7
 ----------------------

+There are a number of ways to run OpenSesame under Windows:

-The easiest way to install OpenSesame under Windows is using the automated installer (see link above).
+- Use the automated installer (see link above).
 After installation, you can run OpenSesame from the start menu.

-Alternatively, you can download the Windows portable .zip file (see link above) and extract it to a location of your choice.
-After extraction, you can start OpenSesame by running.
+- Download the Windows portable .zip file (see link above) and extract it to a location of your choice.
+- Download the package based on Python portable, which comes with a slightly different set of modules.
+For more information, see [this article][python-portable].

 	opensesame.exe